ByteInternet/apache1.3/README.md

 - this repo;
 - the orig.tar.gz tarball (see below);
+- put the orig.tar.gz dir in the build-area dir outside your repo root;
 - a git-pbuilder environment for your target environment (see below).

 Then: